whitesmith/saferpay-gem/README.md

 ### Generate Payment URL

-The `get_url` method queries Saferpay for the URL where the user may pay for whatever we're selling.
+The `get_payment_url` method queries Saferpay for the URL where the user may pay for whatever we're selling.
 It returns a String.

 This method has 4 required parameters: `ACCOUNT_ID`, `AMOUNT` (in cents), `CURRENCY` ([three-letter currency code](http://www.xe.com/iso4217.php)) and `DESCRIPTION`.
 You may include any other parameters specified in the Saferpay documentation.